To learn more about the process for course registration, be sure to review all of the information below carefully!

 Q. How do I find out what courses are being offered and when?

-A. You can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar – this site has a helpful CSV file version that can be downloaded and filtered for Ross classes with sections numbered 450-479 to view those classes available for Evening MBA students.
+A. You can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar – this site has a helpful CSV file version that can be downloaded and filtered for Ross classes.

 Q. How do I register for off-site courses that take place in January, March, and/or May?

 - BL 688 – Washington Campus Business and the Public Policy Process (3.0 credits): The Washington Campus program is an intensive, one-week course held in Washington, D.C.
-Students earn 3.0 credits toward their degree (registered in the Winter 2019 term) while getting first-hand exposure to the decision-making processes in federal government.
+Students earn 3.0 credits toward their degree while getting first-hand exposure to the decision-making processes in federal government.

 Q. I want to request a credit limit increase; how do I do so and when will it be applied to my registration?